Tracardi/tracardi-api/docs/installation/workers/installation.md

 # Tracardi Worker Installation

-Tracardi relies on three different workers to ensure smooth operations and efficient processing of data.
+Tracardi relies on four different workers to ensure smooth operations and efficient processing of data.
 Each worker serves a specific purpose in the Tracardi ecosystem.
 Below are details about each worker and instructions on how to set them up.

-## 1. Migration and Import Worker
+## 1. Open-Source Migration and Import Worker

 The Migration and Import Worker is responsible for system upgrades and data import tasks, which are carried out in the background.
 It ensures a seamless transition when updating the Tracardi system and handles data imports efficiently.